kaushalvivek/kaushalvivek.github.io/_posts/2018-05-08-bitcoin-failure.markdown

 category: blog
 ---

+*This article was written while working for [T-Hub](https://t-hub.co), under the guidance of Sandhya Kanukollu.*

 In the aftermath of the 2008 Global Economic Crisis, Bitcoin started as a novel idea, to setup a new financial ecosystem that eliminates middlemen and gives transaction powers directly into the hands of the masses.
 Anonymous, instantaneous transactions with universal acceptability were the goals of Bitcoin.